 Health

-Breton Epagnole breed video
+Video of the Breton Epagnole breed

-In many countries, these dogs are known as the Breton Spaniel, but they hunt in a manner more typical of setters or pointers.
+In many countries, these dogs are known as the Breton spaniel, but they hunt in a manner more typical of setters or pointers.
 The reason for its great popularity among hunters is that it is a very intelligent breed, calm and obedient.

 Abstracts

-• They are friendly and child-loving.
+• They are friendly and love children.

 History of the breed